SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 and the value contained within the optional would be made available as a variable rather than a constant.

-You can include multiple optional bindings in a single ``if`` statement as well as checks for a Boolean condition.
+You can include as many optional bindings and Boolean conditions in a single ``if`` statement as you need to, separated by commas.
 If any of the values in the optional bindings are ``nil`` or any Boolean condition evaluates to ``false``, the whole optional binding is considered unsuccessful.
+The following ``if`` statements are equivalent:

 .. testcode:: multipleOptionalBindings